-The LTBP program is a highly ambitious program that will require creativity in field-based research, while ensuring far more stringent quality standards than that of a typical transportation research program.
-It would also entail a holistic system approach and considerable synergy between owners, bridge engineering community, academe, industry, and international community.
+The LTBP program is a highly ambitious program that will require creativity in fieldbased research, while ensuring far more stringent quality standards than that of a typical transportation research program.
+It will require a holistic systems-based approach and considerable synergy between bridge owners, the bridge engineering community, academia, and industry, as well as the international community.
 It is a challenge which the FHWA believes can and will be met.